Leonard Eilers

-Reverend Leonard Eilers (June 23, 1898 – 1996), the "Preachin' Cowboy" or the "Christian Cowboy," was a traveling storyteller, preacher, and short-lived actor and Hollywood cameraman who established North Rim Ranch, also known as Eilers Ranch, in the San Fernando enclave of the San Fernando Valley in 1942.
-His camerawork included Victor Fleming's 1928 Abie's Irish Rose and Cecil B. DeMille's 1923 version of The Ten Commandments.
+Leonard John Eilers (June 23, 1898 – March 19, 1996), the "Preachin' Cowboy" or the "Christian Cowboy," was an American traveling storyteller, preacher, and short-lived actor and Hollywood cameraman who established the North Rim Ranch, also known as Eilers Ranch, in the San Fernando enclave of the San Fernando Valley in 1942.
+His camerawork included Victor Fleming's Abie's Irish Rose (1928) and Cecil B. DeMille's version of The Ten Commandments (1923).

 Early life

 Eilers was born in Dodge, Nebraska and was nine months old when his father died.
 He was then raised by his grandmother in South Dakota until his mother remarried, from which point he went to live with his mother and stepfather on a Nebraskan farm; they later moved to the Rosebud Indian Reservation in South Dakota.
 He was inspired from a young age by a Wild West show in which there were rope tricks performed; this informed his interest in becoming a bonafide cowboy, an interest he began pursuing as a 17-year-old on the Laramie plains; at Frontier Park, Wyoming; and Diamond Ranch in Rock River, Wyoming, followed by time spent in Denver, Colorado and Nevada.